 - Permanently stained or discolored teeth

 DENTIST SERVICES IN Auburn Hills Michigan

 We're here to provide a full range of dental services and help you get the care you need.
 At Folbe DDS in Auburn Hills Michigan, we are committed to treating patients with the compassion and respect they deserve.
 We believe in providing comprehensive treatment and skilled dental services that address both your short- and long-term dental care needs in an honest, judgment-free environment where it all comes down to great care.

 Your teeth are meant to last a lifetime.
 Years ago, diseased or injured teeth were usually pulled.
 But today, a tooth can often be saved through root canal therapy. endodontics (en-do-DON-tics) is the branch of dentistry that specializes in treating diseases or injuries to the dental pulp. endodontists are dentists that specialize in treating diseases of, or injuries to, dental pulp.
 Your dentist may refer you to an endodontist to perform your root canal procedure.

 Treatment is needed for infected or inflamed pulp

-The pulp is soft tissue inside the tooth that contains blood vessels and nerves.
+The pulp is the soft tissue inside the tooth that contains blood vessels and nerves.
 When the pulp becomes infected or inflamed, treatment is needed.Pulp infection and inflammation most often occur if you have: